MiloVahos/monografia/README.md

 The sensitivity is also very important as it will measure the probability that a classification is correct.

+Also, the F1 score is the metric in the case we want to avoid false negatives and false positives

+- Metrics

 ref:
   * https://www.analyticsvidhya.com/blog/2020/11/a-tour-of-evaluation-metrics-for-machine-learning/
   * https://www.sciencedirect.com/science/article/pii/S2001037014000464